0chain/system_test/README.md

 ```bash
 go test ./... -v
 ```
+PS: Test suite execution may be slower when running locally vs the system tests pipeline.
-PS: Output when running tests locally will be less clear vs running via the system tests pipeline, so we recommend using an IDE such as [GoLand/Intellij IDEA](https://www.jetbrains.com/go/) to run/debug individual tests locally
+Output will also be less clear vs the system tests pipeline.
+Therefore, we recommend using an IDE such as [GoLand/Intellij IDEA](https://www.jetbrains.com/go/) to run/debug individual tests locally

 ## Handling test failures
 The test suite/pipeline should pass when ran against a healthy network.